tmtsoftware/csw-prototype/alarms/README.md

   def getAlarm(key: AlarmKey): Future[AlarmModel]

   /**
-   * Gets the alarm state from Redis for the matching Alarm *
+   * Gets the alarm state from the database for the matching Alarm *
    * @param key the key for the alarm
    * @return a future alarm state object